 - This stands for Price/earnings to growth ratio and takes the P/E ratio and then accounts for how fast the EPS for the company will grow.

-- A stock which is growing rapidly will have a higher PEG ratio.
-A stock that is fine priced will have the same P/E ratio and PEG ratio.
+- A stock that is growing rapidly will have a higher PEG ratio.
+A stock that is finely priced will have the same P/E ratio and PEG ratio.

 - So if a company’s P/E ratio is 20 and its PEG ratio is also 20 some might argue that the stock is too expensive if another company with the same EPS has a lower P/E ratio, but that also means that it’s growing faster because the PEG rate is 20.

 What is the formula for Enterprise Value?